Whitley, Coventry

-Whitley is a suburb of southern Coventry in the West Midlands of England and a major centre of the British automotive corporation Jaguar Land Rover.
+Whitley is a suburb of southern Coventry in the West Midlands of England and a major centre of the English automotive corporation Jaguar Land Rover, including the headquarters of the company.
 The name Whitley is said to mean "from the white meadow".

 St James' Parish Church

 From 1938 to 1951, Church of England worship had been held in the chapel in the grounds of Whitley Abbey.
 Prior to that, services had been held in several temporary locations.
 In 1951 a dual-purpose church/community hall was constructed and opened on Abbey Road.
 In 1967, work on a new St James' Church and vicarage was started, alongside the previous building.
 The new church opened in 1968, the old church becoming the church hall.

 Whitley Abbey

 Until the turn of the 19th century, Whitley had its own identity based around a principal grand house which was built in the 14th century.
 Contrary to popular belief, it was this house which bore the name "Whitley Abbey" and not a monastic residence.
 Several changes and additions to the house took place over the following centuries until the entire estate was sold in 1924, and the house fell into disrepair.
 Planning permission was granted during the 1950s to build Whitley Abbey Comprehensive School on the site, which was later demolished to make way for Whitley Abbey Community School later named Whitley Business & Enterprise College, but was recently re-opened by Princess Anne and is now called Whitley Academy.
 It is one of the seven RSA Academies in the country, all in the West Midlands.